kelvnt/ai_4_medicine/README.md

 * AI for Treatment

-The modules will be split into the subfolders here.
+The assignments for the modules will be split into the subfolders here.